octember8/SMO-Kingdom-18/Kingdom 18 Implementation Guide.md

 - `ScenarioName`: Developer scenario notes (not necessary, just copy from an existing moon)
 - `StageName`: The stage file the moon is located in (e.g. `PuzzleWorldSubareaStage`)
 - `UniqueId`: A unique ID to given each moon (starting from 2000 should prevent overlaps)
-- `Trans`: The position of the moon (with coordinate values multiplied by 100)
+- `Trans`: The position of the moon (with Spotlight coordinate values multiplied by 100)

 Additionally, there is another .byml file `ShinePosList.byml` in the root directory.
 Add a dictionary entry for each custom moon, with a `UniqueId` element matching the one given in the above .byml file, and one or more elements labelled with numbers, representing the corresponding coordinates of the moon in each numbered scenario the moon exists in.